Challenges

 Improving the reliability of carbon audit tools

 We are improving the reliability of carbon audit tools to measure the benefits of improved peatland management, inclusive of future climate sensitivity.
-We develop a meta-modelling approach that can feed better, spatially disaggregated information on peatland greenhouse gas emissions into future discussions around the next iteration of the Land Use Strategy and informing the Scottish Climate Change Adaptation Programme.
+We develop a meta-modelling approach that can feed better, spatially disaggregated information on peatland GHG emissions into future discussions around the next iteration of the Land Use Strategy and informing the Scottish Climate Change Adaptation Programme.

 Related Projects